astridx/meinblog/content/posts/joomla/23joomla-pagination.en.md

 Quickly there is a lot of content.
 Displaying all elements on one page is not useful.
 It has a negative impact on the overview and performance.
 That's why we split the items on subpages and add pagination for navigation at the bottom.<!-- \index{pagination} -->

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t18...t19)[^github.com/astridx/boilerplate/compare/t18...t19] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t18...t19)[^github.com/astridx/boilerplate/compare/t18...t19] and copy these changes into your development version.

 ## Step by step